12 January 2021

-Check the date your passport expires.
-The UK Government has published a website tool to check the validity of your passport for travel to Europe.
+The UK Government has published a useful website tool to check the validity of your passport for travel to Europe.

-Whilst the situation remains the same this year, when travelling to the EU on or after 01 January 2021 the UK Government recommends that you have six months left on your passport on the date of your arrival to an EU country.
+When travelling to the EU and the countries named above on or after 01 January 2021, the UK Government recommends that you have six months left on your passport on the date of your arrival to an EU country.
+Your passport will also need to be less than 10 years old, even if it has six months or more left.
 Please click here for more details.

 If you need to renew your passport you may wish to do it sooner rather than later to make sure you have it in time for your holiday or travel plans.
 Full details on renewing your passport can also be found here.